OpenDDS/OpenDDS/docs/internal/docs.rst

   Use to document a configuration key that can contain :rst:dir:`cfg:val` and most other RST content.
   Must be in a :rst:dir:`cfg:sec`.
   ``<values>`` describe what sort of text is accepted.
-  It is just for display and has no restrictions on the contents, but should follow the following syntax conventions to describe the accepted values:
+  It is just for display and has no restrictions on the contents, but should follow the following conventions to describe the accepted values:

   - ``|`` indicates an OR
   - ``[]`` indicates an optional part of the value